 Certificate of registration in the Unified State Register series 77 No. 004840299 of 13.11.2002, issued by Moscow Interdistrict Inspectorate of the Russian Ministry of Taxation # 39.

-Member of Self-regulated organization of auditors "Russian Union of auditors" (Association), ORNZ 11603080484.
+Member of Self-regulated organisation of auditors "Russian Union of auditors" (Association), ORN7 11603080484 as at 31 December 2018 (in thousands of Russian Roubles)

-Consolidated Statement of Financial Position as at 31 December 2018
+Consolidated Statement of Financial Position